yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ycql.md

 Point-in-time recovery (PITR) allows you to restore the state of your cluster's data and some types of metadata from a specific point in time.
 This can be relative, such as "three hours ago", or an absolute timestamp.

 For more information, see [Point-in-time recovery](../../../manage/backup-restore/point-in-time-recovery/#features).
-For details on the `yb-admin` commands, refer to the [Backup and snapshot commands](../../../admin/yb-admin/#backup-and-snapshot-commands) section of the yb-admin documentation.
+For details on the `yb-admin` commands, refer to [Backup and snapshot commands](../../../admin/yb-admin/#backup-and-snapshot-commands).

 You can try out PITR by creating a namespace and populating it, creating a snapshot schedule, and restoring from that schedule.